intel/ai-innovation-bridge/genai-rockstar-drawing-2023/README.md

 terraform plan
 terraform apply
 ```
-Screen Capture the results of the Terraform Apply Command to submit for the contest<br>
+Screen Capture the results of the Terraform Apply Command so you can bring that to us at the HashiConf Intel Booth <br>
 Example :

 ![Module Success](images/genai-aws-success.png)